Acute Asthma Attacks

 Treatments for asthma may include 2 types of inhalers for regular use (usually containing steroids) and for when you're having asthma symptoms, and steroid tablets if necessary

 Reliever inhalers provide fast relief from acute symptoms.
-However, if you have to use your inhaler often, you may need to undergo preventative therapy to avoid dangerous attacks in the future.
-Without the correct treatment, your asthma symptoms are likely to worsen.
+However, if you have to use your inhaler often, you may need to also use preventative inhalers to avoid dangerous attacks in the future.
+Without the correct treatment, your asthma symptoms are likely to get worse.

 You can order your repeat prescription for the blue inhaler online via our convenient online assessment.
-This service is for asthma patients who have been using Salbutamol for at least three months and whose asthma is under control.
+This service is for asthma patients who have been diagnosed with asthma and whose symptoms are under control.

 Early symptoms of asthma